Rome Hidden Gems

 The secret and very fragrant walk above the streets of Rome: the Passeggiata del Gelsomino (© Hernandez José Maria)

-Pigneto: Multicultural & independent
+Pigneto: Multicultural & Independent

 Entrance of the Pigneto train station in Rome